 Patient's Rights, Responsibilities & Organizational Ethics

-- Receive as much information about any proposed treatment or procedure as he/she may need in order to give informed consent or to refuse this course of treatment.
+- Receive as much information about any proposed treatment or procedure as you may need in order to give informed consent or to refuse this course of treatment.
 Except in emergencies, the information shall include a description of the procedure or treatment, the medically significant risks involved in the treatment, alternate course of treatment or no-treatment and the risks involved in each, and know the name of the person who will carry out the procedure or treatment.

-- Continuity of care and to know in advance the time and location of appointment as well as the physician providing the care.
+- Continuity of care and to know in advance the time and location of your appointment as well as the physician providing the care.

 - Receive information about the Clinic, its services, and its providers, and about patient rights and responsibilities, as well as about the Clinic's compliance programs with respect to state law and federal regulations.